Clinical-Genomics/cg_lims/README.md

 ## Release model

-cg_lims is using github flow branching model as described in our development manual.
+cg_lims is using github flow release model as described in our development manual.

 ### Steps to make a new release: